ibmresilient/resilient-community-apps/fn_splunk_integration/README.md

 verify_cert = [true, false] for verify https certtificate or not
 ```
 ### Customize
-Run with: `resilient-circuits customize -l fn-splunk-integration` to install function definitions and sample workflows to the Resilient server.
+Run with: `resilient-circuits customize -l fn-splunk-integration` to install function definitions and sample workflows to the SOAR server.

 ### Start
 Start this function app with: `resilient-circuits run`